 In practice, it works about 95% of the time.
-On those rare occasions when it doesn’t, you can manually tweak their position via the remote to ensure that you get the best massage the chair is capable of, every time you use it.
+On those rare occasions when it doesn’t, you can manually tweak their position via the remote to ensure that you get the best massage the chair is capable of every time you use it.

 This is a real surprise on such a modestly priced chair.
 Zero-G seating was inspired by NASA.
 It works by placing you in a position such that your knees are elevated slightly above your heart, and it really does leave you feeling weightless.

-More than that, though, it has also been shown to lower blood pressure and improve circulation, which facilitates faster healing among people who have recently had surgery.
+More than that, it has also been shown to lower blood pressure and improve circulation, which facilitates faster healing among people who have recently had surgery.

 While a fair percentage of the chairs on the market today offer Zero-G seating, most of the chairs that boast the feature only provide a single seating position.
-This Asuka A600 sports three, which is insanely good for a chair in its price range.
+This Asuka A600 sports three, which are insanely good for a chair in its price range.
 In fact, it’s the only value-priced chair we can think of that has so many different Zero-G seating options on offer.
 It’s a powerful therapeutic feature and a superb addition to this chair.

 Seat Vibration Massage